sn0rlacks/posh-blockchain-api/README.md

 # posh-blockchain-api
-Wrapper for the wonderful BlockchainAPI by Josh Wolff
+Wrapper for the wonderful BlockchainAPI by Josh Wolff.
+AT PRESENT, IS UNFINISHED.
+CAN DO BASIC TASKS.
+See --> https://docs.blockchainapi.com/ for usage of the base API.
+All credit to https://github.com/joshwolff1

 ## USAGE